-- 1. Prepare graduates to successfully complete the Examination for Registered Dietitian Nutritionist and excel in entry-level dietetics positions. - 2.
-Engender the desire and skills for continuing education and personal growth. - 3.
-Support the development of ethical and moral values in personal and professional life.
+- 1. Graduates will be prepared to successfully complete the Examination for Registered Dietitian Nutritionists and excel in entry-level dietetics positions. - 2.
+Graduates will be engendered with the desire and skills for continuing education and growth. - 3.
+Graduates will develop ethical and moral values in personal and professional life.